flame-code/FLAME/docs/installation.rst

    CFLAGS=-mcmodel=large "LIBS=-L$FUTILE/install/lib \
    -lfutile-1 -lm -lyaml -llapack -lfftw3 -ldl -cxxlib"``

-   To link with SPGLIB append
+   To link with SPGLIB, append
    ``--with-spglib SPGLIB_ROOT=path_to_spglib``

-   To link with the BigDFT PSolver append
+   To link with the BigDFT PSolver, append ``--with-bps BDIR=path_to_bigdft_root``
-   ``--with-bps BDIR=path_to_bigdft_root``

-   To link with the LAMMPS append
+   To link with LAMMPS, append
    ``--with-lammps LAMMPS_ROOT=path_to_lammps_root``

 #.
 Run ``make`` to compile the code.
    Upon successful compilation, the executable can be found in ``src/flame``